JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. in Computer Science
+role: Ph.D. in Computer Science - Temporary Research and Teaching Assistant

 # Organizations/Affiliations to show in About widget
 organizations: